 Figure 4.
-TEM cross-sectional view images of PPy-2, 10 cycles film thickness (60 nm) on FTO electrode at resolutions of (a) 100 nm showing the layer of the deposited film, (b) 100 nm showing the topography of the deposited film, (c) at 500 nm cross-sectional and (d) Mo map (violet-coloured) of the deposited polymeric film.
+TEM cross-sectional view images of PPy-2, 10-cycle film thickness (60 nm) on the FTO electrode at different magnifications (a) the layer of the deposited film, (b) the topography of the deposited film, and (c) cross-sectional and (d) Mo map (violet-colored) of the deposited polymeric film.